rpgarner/u2_lesson_useEffect/README.md

 export default Counter
 ```

 Open your browser console and refresh the page, you should see `Mounted` printed to the console.
 This is the equivalent of `componentDidMount`.
+Now click the button a few times and notice that the page doesn't re-render again.
+Our useEffect fired *on mount*...

 ![Relief](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2F3o7TKuylrX8kT7XhVS%2Fgiphy.gif&f=1&nofb=1)